 People who visit our beautiful community rarely think of the disasters that may occur.
 Most disasters happen without warning.
-Therefore, we all need to be responsible to our communities, our families, and ourselves to ensure we are prepared.
+Therefore, we all need to be responsible for our communities, our families, and ourselves to ensure we are prepared.
 Public safety officials will determine if an evacuation is the most effective means to protect you from an emergency's effects.

-You can also visitReady Washoe to learn how to:
+You can also visit Ready Washoe to learn how to:

 To listen to the recording of the Emergency Preparedness & Evacuation Forum please visit:

 Please take a moment to register for CODE RED to be notified by your local agencies in case of emergencies or critical community alerts.
 Examples include evacuation notices, bio-terrorism alerts, boil water notices, and missing child reports.